convince-project/scan/scan_book/src/manual/interface.md

 and further classified into `success/`, `failure/` and `undetermined/` sub-directories based on the outcome of the execution.
 Traces are saved into `gz`-compressed `csv` format.
-Since traces can take up a large amount of disk space, care is reccommended when running this command.
+Since traces can take up a large amount of disk space, care is recommended when running this command.